 - Part-time students typically take one to two courses during the fall, spring, and summer semesters.

-The Human Resources Management program offers five focus areas that enable you to tailor your studies and sharpen your expertise in a particular area of study:
+The Human Resources Management program offers four focus areas that enable you to tailor your studies and sharpen your expertise in a particular area of study:

-- International Human Resources Management: Build upon your core human resources knowledge to develop an expertise in implementing effective HR practices across cultural and geographical borders.
+- Global Human Resources Management: Build upon your core human resources knowledge to develop an expertise in implementing effective HR practices across cultural and geographical borders.

-- Human Resource/Organization Development: Learn how to use your human resources management knowledge and skills to foster individual, team, and organizational learning and development.
+- Talent & Organization Development: Learn how to use your human resources management knowledge and skills to foster individual, team, and organizational learning and development.

 - Diversity & Inclusion Management: Understand how to shape HR practices that help organizations compete and succeed by building a diverse workforce and an inclusive culture.

 The Human Resources Management program is available in both an online format and an on-campus format.
 You can opt to take classes online, on campus, or through a combination of both.